youngwook/deepLearningWithSmallDatasets/README.md

-# deepLearningWithSmallDatasets
+# Deep Learning With Small Datasets
-lean how to train small Datasets with CNN of deep learning
+lean how to train small Datasets with CNN of Deep Learning
 # Training Options
 1. Data augmentation: it is a method of generating more training data from existing training samples.
 2. Use pre-trained network:it is generally pre-trained and stored networks of large data sets for large-scale image classification problems.

-  * Feature extraction with pre-trained network
+  1. Feature extraction with pre-trained network
-  * Fine tune your pre-trained network
+  2. Fine tune your pre-trained network
 ## Environment Requirements
 #### Using Virtual Machine
 Develop Environment: